barracudanetworks/ngf-azure-templates/contrib/CGF-Custom-CC-SAC-CGF/README.md

 - Two Barracuda CloudGen Firewall virtual machines with 1 network interface each and public IP
 - One Barracuda Control Center virtual machine with 1 network interface and one public IP
 - One Barracuda Secure Access Concentrator virtual machine with 1 network interface and one public IP
+- Three Network Security Groups
+	- One attached to FW subnet that allows the firewall to manage access
+	- One attached to the SAC subnet that limits access to VPN's and internal management
+	- One attached to the CC subnet that allows all as the CC is internal and behind border firewalls
 - Three route tables
 		- One attached to the Control Center subnet that points the SC network range at the SAC device
 		- One attached to the SAC subnet that points the CC Management Network at the Control Center device